Sustainable Resource Management (Master of Science)

 - Complete and Current Résumé

-- Scientific essay in English (800 words) with the following topic: to be announced.
+- Scientific essay in English (800 words, references are not counted) with the following topic:

 (Please note: A summary of your master's thesis will not be accepted as a scientific essay!
 Plagiarism will lead to failure!)